MW 20x5 / N38 - neodymium magnet

 bulk discounts:

 Call us tel: +48 22 499 98 98 or write via contact form on our website.
-You can check the mass and the appearance of neodymium magnets in our magnetic mass calculator magnetic mass calculator
+You can check the power as well as the shape of neodymium magnets in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.